b. 24/10/1922 Hankow, China. d. 24/03/2015 Hamilton, Ontario, Canada.

 DATE AND PLACE OF GC ACTION: 26/27/07/1947 Antarctica.

-Dr Arthur Richard Cecil Butson AM/GC, OMM, CD*, CStJ was born on 24th October 1922 in Hankow, China to British parents.
-He was educated in England at Leighton Park School, Cambridge University and University College Hospital, graduating MB, BChir in 1945.
+Arthur Richard Cecil “Dick” Butson (1922-2015) was born to British parents Cecil Walter and Doris Neave Butson (nee Stanton-Cook) on October 24th 1922 in Hankow, China.
+He was educated at Leighton Park School at Reading, then Cambridge University and University College Hospital, where he took an MB, BChir, graduating in 1945.

 LOCATION OF MEDAL: BASE BORDEN MILITARY MUSEUM, BORDEN, ONTARIO.